mukil/dm4-notifications/README.md

 # DeepaMehta 4 Subscriptions

-The DeepaMehta 4 Subscriptions plugin provides a developer the basis for realizing a publish/subscribe function.
+The DeepaMehta 4 Subscriptions plugin provides developers the base for realizing a thematic publish/subscribe function.

 The publish/subscribe use case is: